iluvjava/Maths/AMATH 501/Vector Calculus/Ortho Curvillinears Coord.md

 $$\uvec{e}_1 = \frac{\nabla u_1}{||\nabla u_1||}$$

-Simiarly for the other coordinates directions we have:
+Similarly for the other coordinates directions we have:

 $$\uvec{e}_2 = \frac{\nabla u_2}{||\nabla u_2||}$$